 Determining Your Fruit Needs and Preferences

-After checking your climate and space, pick the you want to grow.
+After checking your climate and space, pick the fruits you want to grow.
 Think about what fruits you like and need.
 Some trees, like apples and pears, need another tree to help them produce fruit.

 Others, like some plums and cherries, can pollinate themselves.
 Learn about different trees to pick the best ones for your garden.